How to Park Right

 If you have a permit

+Keep your permit visible.
 Even if you have a permit, it is also your responsibility to display it clearly.
 So make sure it's upright and the holder is sticky enough to keep it up.
-Even if you have legitimately bought a permit but fail to clearly display it, you may lose an appeal against a ticket.
+Even if you have legitimately bought a permit but fail to clearly display it, you may lose an appeal against a ticket if you get one.

 Residents' bay parking suspensions